 How Berlin works

-Berlin works in districts and themes rather than one compact center.
-The city is large enough that a weak hotel or random route can waste a lot of time.
-The best Berlin trips choose a few meaningful zones and let them unfold.
+Berlin works in districts and themes rather than in one elegant compact center.
+The city is large enough that a weak base or a badly stacked day can waste enormous amounts of energy.
+The strongest Berlin trips choose a few meaningful zones and let them unfold: history, design, nightlife, museums, parks, or neighborhood life.
+Berlin gets better the moment the traveler stops asking it to behave like a conventional capital.

 - Berlin is a district city, not a one-center city.

-- Scale matters more than first-timers often assume.
+- Scale matters more here than first-timers often assume.

-- A strong base makes the city much easier to use.
+- A strong base makes the city much easier to use well.

 Best time to visit

-- Summer is best if the trip wants outdoor Berlin.
+- Summer is strongest if the trip wants outdoor and social Berlin.

-- Winter works if the route matches it.
+- Winter works well when the route matches the season honestly.

 Arriving and getting around

-Berlin is workable once the hotel and district are right, but it is not a place where you should assume everything is five minutes apart.
-Transit is useful, the city is navigable, and the main trick is not overcommitting to too many distant zones in one day.
+Berlin is highly workable once the hotel and district are right, but it is not a city where everything should be assumed to sit inside one easy walking radius.
+Transit is essential support, and good Berlin travel usually means resisting the urge to string too many distant zones together in one day.
+The city rewards planning with range and punishes planning with greed.

 - Transit is essential support in Berlin.